gilboz/ida_kernelcache_ng/README.md

 - [ ] Rename SetClassInfoSymbols phase to UseRTTIInfoPhase and improve it
   - [ ] Change the global instances type to OSMetaClass * type (requires to create this type a-prior)
   - [ ] Change the types of every vtable it the Class_vtbl type
+  - [ ] Set the this argument type for every vtable function
 - [X] Implement creation of C++ types (conforming to IDA 7.2 new C++ types), actually in IDA 9.0 the API has been improved
   - [X] Implement detecting overridden functions and functions that are pure virtual
   - [X] Implement getting the PAC diversifier of every vtable entry
-  - [ ] Fix errors " does not seem to be a signed PAC pointer"
+  - [ ] Fix errors "does not seem to be a signed PAC pointer"
   - [ ] Implement fetching function names if they are already set
   - [ ] Implement fetching function signatures
 - [ ] Add CollectPACCallSites Phase (search for MOVKS followed by BLRAAs)